 Promoting British Values at Hazlemere Church of England Combined School

-The DfE says the understanding and knowledge that pupils will be expected to have include:
+The understanding and knowledge that pupils will be expected to have include:

 - How citizens can influence decision-making through the democratic process